whage/whage.github.io/_posts/2018-12-25-resurrecting-the-blog.md

 Here are the goals I hope to accomplish with this blog:
 - learn how to write quickly and concisely - posts that are actually enjoyable to read
 - keep a record of professional / personal events
-- motivate me to get a deeper inderstanding of things - deep enough so I can write about them
+- motivate me to get a deeper understanding of things - deep enough so I can write about them
 - help me focus more on some technologies I find interesting

 [imi]: https://www.linkedin.com/in/turi-imre-92070636/